PawelLipski/-git-machete-blog-2/blog-2.md

 you can download it [directly from GitHub (link)](https://raw.githubusercontent.com/PawelLipski/git-machete-blog-2/master/sandbox-setup-2.sh).

 A tricky thing about the script is that it actually sets up two repos - one at `~/machete-sandbox` and another one at `~/machete-sandbox-remote`.
-The latter is a _bare_ repository - that is, a one that is created with `git init --bare` and that doesn't have working tree, just `.git` folder.
+The latter is a _bare_ repository - that is, a one that is created with `git init --bare` and hence doesn't have working tree, just `.git` folder.
 This will serve as a dummy remote for the repo under `~/machete-sandbox`.
-More specifically, the script runs `git remote add origin ~/machete-sandbox-remote` from `~/machete-sandbox` directory so as to establish an actual local/remote relation between the repos, with the same push/pull capabilities that are available over HTTPS or SSH.
+More specifically, the script runs `git remote add origin ~/machete-sandbox-remote` from `~/machete-sandbox` directory so as to establish an actual local/remote relation between the repos, with similar push/pull capabilities that are available over HTTPS or SSH.

 The initial structure of branches in the demo (i.e., the contents of the `.git/machete` definition file, excluding custom annotations that will be covered soon) is as follows: